Which gaming PC is right for you?

 The PC is powered by the Ryzen 3 processor – boosting the computational power but at incredible value.

-A quad-core chip with four threads and power draws of 65W, the Ryzen 3 has a speedy base frequency of 3.1GHz that can be boosted to 3.4GHz.
+A quad-core chip with four threads and power draws of 65W, the Ryzen 3 is speedy, and can be boosted even faster.
 All this allows the Inspiron 5675 to take demanding games in its stride.

-The AMD Radeon RX 560 card provides dedicated graphics for 1080 pixel resolution and 4K displays.
+The AMD Radeon RX 560 card provides dedicated graphics for 4K displays.

 However, the limited 2GB memory may cause 1080p to slow the frames per second (fps) – an important consideration if you want smooth gameplay.